HoneyHazard/qlcplus_gruolin_olaalite_a001_a002/README.md

 ### Olaalite OL-A001

-Either same people/company under a different name or some kind of clone of Gruolin GL-A001
+Either same people/company (suddenly?) selling under a different name or some kind of clone of Gruolin GL-A001.

+There could some, and maybe even important differences within parameters, but overall this appears to be a clone of GL-A001

+The DMX addresses and channels are a little different:

+- 5CH Simple Line & Annimation Pattern at DMX address `J.001` (not implemented here yet)
+- 34CH Proffessional Line & Animation Pattern at DMX address `D.001`

+ I expect everything or almost everything to work with the fixture mapping for Gruolin GL-A001.
+If somebody wants to test drive this laser with my mapping for GL-A001 or dive into the user manual to pick out all differences in DMX values by all means!
+I am unable to do so at the moment.

 #### Amazon Product Page